asencjam/genai-template/README.md

 # genai-template
-Gen AI Template using Open AI and React
+Gen AI Template using Open AI and React for ACN